 As part of this work, Pádraic has conducted a 15-year trend mapping exercise of traditional day services for people with intellectual disabilities in Ireland.
 This offers important insights into how emergent trends can inform future direction of disability services, offering internationally relevant recommendations.
 In parallel, Pádraic has conducted an in-depth qualitative evaluation of four pilot initiatives in Ireland, including a documentary analysis, in-depth interviews and a participatory workshop to present initial findings to research participants and other key stakeholders.

-Pádraic is also working on a Campbell Collaboration systematic review to determine if international evidence indicates whether individualised funding is effective at improving a range of health and social care outcomes for people with a disability.
+Pádraic also worked on a Campbell Collaboration systematic review to determine if international evidence indicates whether individualised funding is effective at improving a range of health and social care outcomes for people with a disability.
 Both the Title Registration Form for this work plus the detailed study protocol are available from the Campbell collaboration website (www.campbellcollaboration.org).
 Please see also our section on Systematic Reviews below.